vagrod/zara/README.md

 Code is open, so you can customize everything for your particular game needs.

 Saving/Loading of the engine state (including the entire health status, active diseases, injuries, treatment progress, entire inventory, clothes, appliances).
-At the moment the save/load of the health module is fully implemented.
+At the moment the save/load of the health module and of the inventory is fully implemented.
 I'm working on the rest.
 This text will change when I'm done with all of that.

 To save the engine state and to completely restore it, you have to write two lines of code, like this: